-Upon discharge of a child, who is a dependent of the court or who is on a "hospital hold" pursuant to Welfare and Institutions Code section 309, subdivision (b), or section 16525.14 [Options for Recovery], and the release of such child to a foster parent designated by the HHSA pursuant to Welfare and Institutions Code section 16525.30 (or other care provider as permitted by law), the health care provider discharging the child may provide to the foster parent or other care provider a written summary of the child's medical history, diagnosis, and treatment, if necessary for the proper treatment of the child after discharge.
+Subject to any privacy protections afforded by state or federal law, upon discharge of a child, who is a dependent of the court or who is removed pursuant to Welfare and Institutions Code section 309 or 340, and the release of such child to a foster parent designated by the HHSA-CWS pursuant to Welfare and Institutions Code section 16525.30 (or other care provider as permitted by law), the health care provider discharging the child may provide to the foster parent or other care provider a written summary of the child's medical history, diagnosis, and treatment, if necessary for the proper treatment of the child after discharge.

 (Adopted 1/1/1999; Renum.
 7/1/2001; Rev. & Renum.
 1/1/2002; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2022)